To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Ebola health workers found dead in Guinea
+Ebola health workers in Guinea.
+(AFP)

 The bodies were recovered from the septic tank of a primary school in the village of Wome in southeastern Guinea, government spokesperson Albert Damantang Camara told AFP on Thursday.